maksim-paskal/gitlab-registry-cleaner/README.md

 2. If docker registry tag exists and there if no git tag (branch was merged to main branch) - docker tag will be removed

-## Installation

-Simple way to start using this tool [docker-compose](examples/local-registry/docker-compose.yaml) - in this example will be copy your docker registry files from S3 bucket (it can be modify to you object store with [documentation](https://rclone.org)) to local SSD disk (this needed for pour performance of garbage-collector in object store) clearing and pushing back to S3